mavryk-network/taquito/website/versioned_docs/version-20.0.0/multisig_doc.md

 }`;
 ```

-First, we write the Michelson lambda that will be executed to transfer the tez, where `RECIPIENT_ADDRESS` is the public key hash of the recipient of the tez and `AMOUNT` is the amount of mumav to be sent.
+First, we write the Michelson lambda that will be executed to transfer the mav, where `RECIPIENT_ADDRESS` is the public key hash of the recipient of the mav and `AMOUNT` is the amount of mumav to be sent.

 The lambda for this particular use case is already offered by Taquito, so you don't have to write it every time, you can just import it:
 ```typescript